 Decorators can inject additional logic into classes or methods without changing the core logic of the code.

 Decorates are only available in TypeScript.
 In JavaScript, their functionality is quite different.
+Apart from the JS / TS world, similar functionality exists in other programming languages.

 Class-decorators differ from decorators on methods.